iliakan/javascript-tutorial/1-js/03-code-quality/02-coding-style/article.md

 - [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript)
 - [Idiomatic.JS](https://github.com/rwaldron/idiomatic.js)

-There exist more there in the wild.
+There exist more out there in the wild.

 You can browse them and choose something as a base.
 As you become more mature in JavaScript programming, you might want to read them all to pick up the common principles.